tonezone6/WebAPIClient/README.md

 # WebAPIClient

-A scalable client for fetching web resources, built using modern Swift concurrency.
+A Swift package for fetching web resources, built using modern Swift concurrency.
 Supports features like retry attempts & duration and also fetching nested resources by a given key path.

 ### Defining app environments